-We have committed to integrating Patient Triage with the NHS App so that your patients can use this as an access point to your practice and have the ability to submit Patient Triage requests into your practice via the NHS App.
+We have committed to integrating Patient Triage with the NHS App so that your patients can use this as an access point to your practice and can submit Patient Triage requests into your practice via the NHS App.
 The NHS App can act as a trusted, and single point of access for patients who may otherwise struggle to find or use Online Services.

-Having NHS login and NHS App integration with Patient Triage means that patients are able to access online services using a single set of login details.
+Having NHS login and NHS App integration with Patient Triage means that patients can access online services using a single set of login details.
 The form will be a little easier for patients to complete, as their personal details will be pre-populated from their NHS login account, saving time for the patient using your service.

 What do we do if a Patient contacts us with feedback about the NHS login or NHS App?